 What happens once you qualify

 Your payments are set at 10 percent of your taxable income.
 It’s important to note that your situation will be reevaluated every year.
-So if your income goes up, you’ll be expected to pay more – but only 10 percent of your new income as long as you are still below line of partial hardship where you live.
+So if your income goes up, you’ll be expected to pay more – but only 10 percent of your new income as long as you are still below the line of partial hardship where you live.

 You may also have to adjust if you start making enough that you’re over partial hardship in your state, or if you move to a different state and their FPL is lower so you no longer meet the criteria.
-This doesn’t mean that your consolidation program will be cancelled, but you may be moved to a different program or will be expected to pay more.
+This doesn’t mean that your consolidation program will be canceled, but you may be moved to a different program or will be expected to pay more.

-The term on a Pay as You Earn program can be up 25 years.
+The term on a Pay as You Earn program can be up to 25 years.
 So once you’ve made payments for that period of time, even if you have debt still outstanding you won’t have to make any more payments.
 After 25 years, any remaining balances on your debts are forgiven.

 Getting loan forgiveness faster